lhervier/ng-oauth2-auth-code-flow/README.md

 This endpoint MUST redirect to the OAUTH2 Authorization Server "/authorize" endpoint.
 To do so, it must define a "response_type" parameter compatible with the authorization code flow (like "code" or "code+idtoken"), along with other "/authorize" endpoint parameters, like the clientId, the scope, etc...

-It MUST also send the value of the "redirect_url" parameter in the "state" parameter.
+It MUST also keep the "redirect_url" value in memory (ie, in http session).

 ### When called with a "code" parameter